the-turing-way/the-turing-way/book/website/reproducible-research/open/open-data.md

 Open data is freely available on the internet.
 Any user is permitted to download, copy, analyse, re-process, and re-use it for any other purpose with minimal financial, legal, and technical barriers.

 This represents a real shift in how research works.
-Funders are starting to require researchers to make their data available and submit data management plans as part of project proposals (see also our chapter on {ref}`rr-rdm`).
+Funders are starting to require researchers to make their data available and submit data management plans as part of project proposals (see chapter on {ref}`rr-rdm`).
 At the moment, anyone who wishes to use data from a researcher often has to contact that researcher and make a request.
 "Open by default" remedies this with a presumption of publication for all.
 If access to data is restricted, for instance, due to security reasons, the justification for this should be made clear.